Stringing and slicing runner beans the old, labour intensive way

-Because runner beans were and are so easy and prolific to grow, they formed a significant part of large family menus during mid to late summer.
+Because runner beans were and are so easy and prolific to grow in the UK, they formed a significant part of large family menus during mid to late summer.
 In years gone by, though, the gadget for preparing them, which I describe on another page, was of course not available.
 The stringing and slicing had to be done with a sharp knife and was not a quick process.

 Because families tended to be so large, quite a number of beans were required for each meal and I suspect, therefore, that the beans were allowed to grow much larger than I recommend on the gadget page.